f-o-a-m/recurse-presentation/01_eth.md

-build-lists: true
-autoscale: true

 # Introduction to purescript-web3

 ### Martin Allen, FOAM

 ---

-# TOC
+# plan of the talk

 * ethereum
 * purescript